 Over the years, Bangkok has experienced something of a facelift.
 Where there were once humble wooden homes, there are now luxury high-rise apartment buildings, promoting themselves as must-haves for those who want a cosmopolitan life with all the mod cons.

 City living in Bangkok

 Many expats favour living right in the heart of Bangkok.
-The centre of the city is in close proximity to the sleek and stylish Bangkok Sky Train (BTS) as well as shopping malls, hospitals, museums, good schools, nightclubs, bars, international restaurants, and even green areas.
-The middle of town is also the primary place of business so, for many expats, being near work and having access to the area's amenities is an attractive option.
+The centre of the city is in proximity to the sleek and stylish Bangkok Sky Train as well as shopping malls, hospitals, museums, good schools, nightclubs, bars and international restaurants, not to mention plenty of green areas.
+This area is also the primary place of business – for many expats, being near work and having access to the amenities here is an attractive option.

 Nevertheless, while the pros are obvious, so are the cons.
-The quality of air in the city centre is poor, playgrounds and parks are a rarity, and red light areas are abundant.
-These areas can be overwhelming in some neighbourhoods, and may bother some expats more than others.
+The quality of air in the city centre is poor and red-light areas are abundant.
+These aspects are more obvious in some neighbourhoods, and may bother some expats more than others.
 While expat families may prefer not to have to constantly dodge curious questions from their children, the adventurous singleton may be able to brush the risqué elements of these areas aside.

 Suburban living in Bangkok

 The heavy urban sprawl of Bangkok unfurls from the central downtown areas into many exclusive private housing estates.
-The BTS extending towards the east and south of the city has presented an opportunity for expats to escape the city centre, set up base in the fresh air of suburbs, and still commute using public transport.
+The Bangkok Sky Train extending towards the east and south of the city has presented an opportunity for expats to escape the city centre, set up base in the fresher air of suburbs, and still commute using public transport.

 Naturally, these estates favour families moving to Bangkok rather than single expats.
 They are generally quiet and safe to live in, and some of these areas also play host to some excellent international schools.
 The downside is having to contend with a daily commute to and from work.

-There are, however, some areas which offer free-standing houses that are closer to the city.
-Demand for real estate in these areas is high, though, meaning that properties are more expensive and are a bit closer together than houses in areas further from the city centre.
-These places are often closer to public transport as well as amenities such as shopping centres, schools, hospitals, parks and tourist attractions.
+There are, however, some neighbourhoods offering freestanding houses that are closer to the city.
+Demand for real estate in these areas is high, though, meaning that properties are pricier and are a bit closer together than houses in areas further from the city centre.
+There is typically easy access to public transport as well as amenities such as shopping centres, schools, hospitals, parks and tourist attractions.